nomadrain/simple_msisdn_python/README.md

 ## SimpleMSISDN
-This package was started as apart of testing CDR (Call Detail Record) files generation and later I decided to make a separate repository for the MSISDNS only.
+This package was started as apart of testing CDR (Call Detail Record) files generation and later I decided to make a separate repository for MSISDNs only.

 Use it in Python code like below:
 ```